-GRANT APPLICATIONS RECEIVED:
+GRANT APPLICATION RECEIVED:

-The City solicited applications for this round in September 2020 and received requests for one property.
-The total requested grant funding is \$16,000.
+The City solicited applications for this round in September 2020 and received a grant request for one property.
+The total requested grant funding is \$16,000 for a project at 409 Douglas Avenue.
+LCM Properties, LLC owns the building at 409 Douglas Avenue.
+The tenant space on the ground level was recently vacated by Heroic Ink Tattoo and